lummm/pjobq/README.md

 # Components

-cron-style scheduler:
-Define the DB table [cron_job](db/cron_job.sql) and corresponding functions to create recurring jobs with cron syntax.
+The DB table *cron_job* is defined to create recurring jobs with cron syntax.
+The DB table *adhoc_job* is defined to create one-time jobs with a specific timestamp.
+These tables, as well as related functions, are created by the application: see [sql.py](pjobq/db/sql.py).

 # Usage